Amazing aquamarine Ice Caves in Fláajökull in Vatnajökull glacier in Southeast-Iceland

 Hiking to Fláajökull glacier

-We were given crash helmets and crampons for the tour and for safety reasons we were given a harness - so that the tour guide could fasten us together if needed, f.ex. in bad weather with poor visibility.
-Fortunately, the weather was perfect, sunshine and just below freezing point.
+We were given crash helmets and crampons for the tour, and, for safety reasons, a harness so the tour guide could fasten us together if needed, e.g., in bad weather with poor visibility.
+Fortunately, the weather was perfect, sunny, and just below freezing point.

-The Icelandic Met Office had predicted rain and wind so we were very happy that their predictions were wrong.
+The Icelandic Met Office had predicted rain and wind, so we were delighted that their predictions were wrong.
 We started the one-hour-long hike by passing a long footbridge and headed for the ice caves.
 I was very excited about seeing them!

 Hiking to Fláajökull glacier